 Contact details are essential too.
 Without them, recruiters will never be able to update you on your application.
 At the very least, you should include your phone number and email address.
 Including a home address on a CV is a widely debated topic.
 You don’t have to include your full address, but it’s worth including your town and county.

 In this top section, you may also like to include a link to your LinkedIn profile.

 Here’s an example of the format you could go with when opening your CV:

 Location: [Town, County]

 Phone: 01 234 5678

-List your employment history in reverse chronological order because your most recent position is more relevant to a potential employer than the job you did five years ago.
+When you write a CV, list your employment history in reverse chronological order because your most recent position is more relevant to a potential employer than the job you did five years ago.

 List each job with employment dates, the company name, location, your job title and a sentence that outlines your role.
-Then bullet point your key responsibilities, skills, achievements and projects and be sure to use powerful verbs to show your impact and ability.
+Then, bullet point your key responsibilities, skills, achievements and projects and be sure to use powerful verbs to show your impact and ability.